cliffano/bob/README.md

 There are two Bob modes, human and robot.
 By default Bob runs in human mode, generating output in human-readable format (e.g. test result in a plain text list).
 When robot mode is used, Bob will generate output in machine-parsable format (e.g. test result in XML), which is handy when you're using a continuous integration server that consumes XML files for rendering reports and charts.

-Bob works on OS X and *nix, requires Cygwin on Windows.
+Bob works where ever you can run make.

 Installation
 ------------